mulesoft/mule-migration-assistant/CONTRIBUTING.md

 There are several types of component migrations:

 1. Application structure: This migration will modify the Mule Application XML.
 You can add or remove or edit the XML elements and its children.
-2. Pom structure: in this type of migration you can modify the whole pom structure, add or remove dependencies, repositories, profiles, etc.
+2. Pom structure: In this type of migration you can modify the whole pom structure, add or remove dependencies, repositories, profiles, etc.
-3. Project structure: TBD
+3. Project structure: In this type of migration you will be able work with the project file system, meaning that you can create, copy, or remove any file.

 ## Creating your migration task repository